dp-lor/jve/README.md

 # How to build
-Copy file run-linguist.sh-EXAMPLE as run-linguist.sh and edit your Qt5 path's
+Copy file run-linguist.sh-EXAMPLE as run-linguist.sh and edit your Qt5 path's in this file.

-Copy file build.sh-EXAMPLE as build.sh and edit your Qt5 path's
+Copy file build.sh-EXAMPLE as build.sh and edit your Qt5 path's in this file.

 Run run-linguist.sh